ghuiber/ghuiber.github.io/_posts/2016-11-20-easy-potroast.md

 ## Serve

 Let the roast sit covered for at least 15 minutes before bringing it to the table.
 It will fill the house with fragrance and remind people that it's dinner time, so there won't be any pleading and arguing.
+This is what the leftovers look like:

+{% include image.html url="/assets/2016/11/pot_roast.jpg" %}